brimurphy/share-a-plate/README.md

 ### Content

+I have used [Eat Your Books](https://www.eatyourbooks.com/) welcome message *Join a community of cookbook lovers & discover that Eat Your Books is a great way to make better use of your own collection* As the base of my own welcome message and built on it.

+The original content for my footer is from [My Foodbook](https://myfoodbook.com.au/), again I have altered the content to better tie in with my website
 <!-- Add written content sources here -->

 ### Media

+The sites logo is a design by [Jaylyn Breaux](https://www.behance.net/JBDesignWorks) and can be found on [Behance](https://www.behance.net/gallery/67910949/Share-A-Plate-App-Icon-Designs).
+I have edited the colours to link in with my colour pallette using [Paint 3D](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab)

+The hero-image I found on [https://www.pnas.org/content/116/37/18152](https://www.pnas.org/content/116/37/18152) and downloaded it from the Download figure button.
+The creater of the image is by Olga Klochanko and this picture and more of her work can be found at [Shutterstock](https://www.shutterstock.com/g/klochanko)

+The 'Plate clipart broken' image used on the 404.html page can be found on [Web Stock Review](https://webstockreview.net/pict/getfirst)
 <!-- Add Media and Image sources here -->

 ### Acknowledgements

+For information to help implement :first-of-type selector and :first-child I read this article on [CSS-Tricks](https://css-tricks.com/almanac/selectors/f/first-of-type/#:~:text=The%20%3Afirst%2Dof%2Dtype,with%20parent%20and%20sibling%20content.)
+The article is by Sara Cope and you can check out more of her articles [here]([Sara Cope](https://css-tricks.com/author/saracope/))

+To implement the use of CSS Counter I read [W3 Schools](https://www.w3schools.com/css/css_counters.asp) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Lists_and_Counters/Using_CSS_counters) tutorials and explanation on using the CSS Variable

+To create the back button on the full_recipe and 404 pages I followed Niel McEwen jquery events in jquery tutorials in the Interactive Frontend Development module of [Code Institute's](https://codeinstitute.net/full-stack-software-development-diploma/) Full Stack Software Development course
+I also used [W3 Schools](https://www.w3schools.com/js/js_window_history.asp) tutorial on these buttons.

+For help handling the 404 error in Flask [Geeks for Geeks](https://www.geeksforgeeks.org/python-404-error-handling-in-flask/)

+To help with implementing the /admin_page checks to allow admins access to higher righs I have been tutored by Shane Murphy He helped me understand the use of the session variable.
+His tutoring helped me set the is_superuser check to allow users with admin privaleges access to the admin page

 <!-- Add acknowledgements here -->